arwehrman/thegrapevine/README.md

 ## Overview
-The Grapevine app is wine tracker app.
+The Grapevine app is a wine tracker app.
 Users can add, edit and delete wines in their grapevine (wine list).
+Eventually this project will allow users to view other user's Grapevines for wine suggestions.

 ## Installation